jedd-ahyoung/documentation/English/angular1-to-aurelia.md

 ### Using Modules and Dependency Injection

-Whether loaded through a loader or through generic script tags, Angular declares a global `angular` object.

-Like Aurelia, Angular supported modules and dependency injection.
-A user-defined service, however, had to be registered with the Angular global object at bootstrap time in order to be used.
-Finally, Angular made a distinction between `service`, `factory`,  `constant`, and `value` - all syntactic sugar for `provider`.
-All of this meant that code might look like the code below.
+Third step - we'll migrate our modules from Angular to Aurelia.
+Like Aurelia, Angular supported modules and dependency injection; whether loaded through a loader or through generic script tags, Angular declared a global `angular` object.
+However, using any module with Angular meant that it had to be registered with this global object at bootstrap time in order to be used.
+An example Angular configuration might look like the code below.

 ```language-javascript
 angular.module('myModule')